anymod/guide/docs/guide/index.md

 ## Library of mods

-Anymod offers an open-source [library](https://anymod.com/library) of mods to support your projects.
+AnyMod offers an open-source [library](https://anymod.com/library) of mods to support your projects.
 You can use these mods as-is in any project you choose, or you can clone, edit, and reuse library mods wherever you need them.

 Mods in our library have been screened for quality, browser compatibility, and security.
 We publish a weekly overview with new mods called [Module Monday](/module-monday/).

-Our goal at Anymod is to make it easy to add rich features to any website or web app.
+Our goal at AnyMod is to make it easy to add rich features to any website or web app.
 We are always adding new mods to our library, and we love working closely with developers and teams to help build a better Internet.